Actifio/zfdr/README.md

       * If the Backup Appliance Mount is using the default performance option of **Balanced** then the first snapshot will cause the whole VM to be copied to the Backup Appliance snapshot pool.
 If the client created a small snapshot pool this can lead to a pool full condition.
       * During the VMware snapshot, the VM disk files are reported as being on the VSAN, but once the snapshot is completed they report as being on the NFS datastore.
 This is just a display bug, but is confusing.
    * Run VMware migration (Storage vMotion) to move the data off the Backup Appliance presented NFS datastore onto the client side datastores.
-   * Ensure the Sky Appliance is the expected model (e2-standard16).
+   * Ensure any GCE Sky Appliance is the expected model (e2-standard16).
 This is the recommended GCE Instance size for the Sky Appliance since it gives you the best possible disk and network performance.
    * The script at present offers serial and parallel migration.

    ## Backing up your new VMs